 Science Department Vision

 The department consists of 8 full time specialist members of staff, for the 3 subject disciplines of Biology, Chemistry and Physics, and 2 full time laboratory technicians.
 The subject is very well resourced within a block of 8 fully equipped labs.
-We also have iPads for use in any room.
+We also have 30 laptops, 15 iPads and 30 WordPads for use in any room.
 Each classroom is equipped with a digital projector and an interactive whiteboard.
 We have implemented software such as Kerboodle, Boardworks, Plato, Multimedia Science, Sam Learning and GCSE Pod.
-These are used by the department during lessons and as an ICT homework resource.
+These are used by the department during lessons and as a homework resource.
 Heavy investments in modern technology and practical equipment enable the department to deliver engaging lessons that stimulate enthusiasm, enjoyment and success.

-At KS3, pupils follow the new ‘Exploring Science’ course, which is highly tailored to both the new KS4 curriculum and the needs of our pupils.
+At KS3, pupils follow the ‘Exploring Science’ course, which is highly tailored to both the new KS4 curriculum and the needs of our pupils.
 The scheme of work aims to engage, motivate and challenge pupils.
-The course allows them to develop ever important cross curricular skills such as scientific research, the interpretation and evaluation of scientific data and various methods of communication.
+The course allows them to develop the ever important cross curricular skills of literacy and numeracy (including the analysis, interpretation and evaluation of scientific data), in addition to helping develop the individual with relevant social, moral, spiritual and cultural links.
 We strongly believe in the development of key practical skills, where pupils use perseverance, initiative and creativity to address challenging situations; applying their skills and knowledge.
 Pupils become reflective and independent target setters, who are confident and capable of identifying and addressing their own learning needs.

 At KS4, pupils follow the AQA GCSE specification.
-Most pupils follow the ‘‘Combined Science route’’, which provides 2 GCSEs over the two years.
+Most pupils follow the ‘‘Combined Science’’ route, which provides 2 GCSEs over the two years (covering biology, chemistry and physics).
 We also offer an option of Triple Science which provides pupils with separate GCSE’s in Biology, Chemistry and Physics.

 Pupils who follow the Combined Science route study a wide variety of topics across the disciplines of Biology, Chemistry and Physics, throughout both GCSE’s.
 Pupils will also develop essential practical skills in a number of ‘Required Practical’ lessons, which will also be assessed in the terminal examinations, contributing towards their final GCSE grade.